Anthousa, Xanthousa, Chrisomalousa: Synopsis

 An old woman tried for many years to make lentil soup, but every time she was out of one ingredient or another.
-Finally, she was able to make the soup, but when she put it in the stream to cool, Prince Phivos brought his horse to drink; the pot startled the horse and it would not drink, so the prince kicked the pot over.
+Finally, she was able to make the soup, but when she put it in the stream to cool, Prince Phoebus brought his horse to drink; the pot startled the horse and it would not drink, so the prince kicked the pot over.
 She cursed him to crave Anthousa, Xanthousa, Chrisomalousa as much as she had the soup.

 He, consumed with longing, hunted for Anthousa, Xanthousa, Chrisomalousa for three months until he came to the tower with no entrance, where she lived.
 He saw an ogress (drakaina) approach and call Anthousa, Xanthousa, Chrisomalousa to throw down her hair; the ogress climbed it, ate and drank with Anthousa, Xanthousa, Chrisomalousa, and climbed back down again.
 The prince called to her, and Anthousa, Xanthousa, Chrisomalousa threw down her hair to him.
 They fell in love.
 Anthousa, Xanthousa, Chrisomalousa hid him from the ogress, who would have eaten him, and as soon as the ogress left the tower the next morning, they sealed up the mouths of everything in the tower, because all the objects there could speak, and fled.
 The ogress returned, her daughter did not answer, and the mortar, which the prince and Anthousa, Xanthousa, Chrisomalousa had forgotten, told her that they had fled.
 The ogress chased after them on a bear, but Anthousa, Xanthousa, Chrisomalousa threw down a comb, which became a swamp, and after the ogress passed through that, another comb, which became thorns, and finally a scarf, which became a sea.
 The ogress could not pass the sea, but she warned Anthousa, Xanthousa, Chrisomalousa that the prince would leave her in a tree while he went to fetch his mother to bring her to the castle, and when he kissed his mother, he would forget her and decide to marry another.
 When that happened, she should get two pieces of bread dough being prepared for the wedding, and make them into birds.

 It happened as she said, and Anthousa, Xanthousa, Chrisomalousa did as the ogress said.
-The birds flew to the castle and one questioned the other about what had happened between Prince Phivos and Anthousa, Xanthousa, Chrisomalousa.
+The birds flew to the castle and one questioned the other about what had happened between Prince Phoebus and Anthousa, Xanthousa, Chrisomalousa.
 He remembered her, went to the tree where he had left her, and brought her to the castle, where they married.